Sora-3e8/romopad-driver/readme.md

 ### Default config
 - Default config path is `~/.config/romopad/layout.xml`
-- On install default `numpad layout` config is copied into your config path
+- On install default `numpad layout` config is copied into your config path.

-### Layout config
+### Config layout
-- Every configuration must have main node: `<layout>`</br>
+- Every config must have main node: `<layout>`</br>
-- All layers are to be inside the layout node
+- All layers are to be inside the layout node</br>
-- Configuration is defined by layers and each configuration must have at least one non-static layer, the static layer is optional,</br>
+- Configuration is defined by layers and each configuration must have at least one non-static layer</br>
-  where each layer has optional binds - you don't have to define any
+- The static layer is optional
+- Binds in both static and non-static layer are optional

 ### Layers
 - Configuration has two layer types `<layer>|<static-layer>`</br>